Malleable Coding with Fixed Reuse: Further Characterizations

-In evaluating the properties of $L^*(J)$ further, let $W$ be a minimal sufficient statistic of $X$ for $Y$.
-Intuitively, if $J$ is large enough that one can encode $W$ in the shared segment $U_1^{nJ}$, it is efficient to do so.
-Thus we obtain regimes based on whether $J$ is larger than $H(W)$.
+In evaluating the properties of $\Rnew^*(\Rreuse)$ further, let $W$ be a minimal sufficient statistic of $X$ for $Y$.
+Intuitively, if $\Rreuse$ is large enough that one can encode $W$ in the shared segment $U_1^{n\Rreuse}$, it is efficient to do so.
+Thus we obtain regimes based on whether $\Rreuse$ is larger than $H(W)$.

-For the regime of $J \geq H(W)$, the boundary of the region is linear by the following theorem: \begin{thm} Consider the problem of (\ref{eqn:opt1}).
+For the regime of $\Rreuse \geq H(W)$, the boundary of the region is linear. \begin{thm} Consider the problem of \eqref{eqn:opt1}.
 Let $W$ be a minimal sufficient statistic of $X$ for $Y$.
-For $J > H(W)$, the solution is given by:
+For $\Rreuse > H(W)$, the solution is given by:

 \end{thm} \begin{IEEEproof} By definition, a sufficient statistic contains all information in $X$ about $Y$.
 Therefore any rate beyond the rate required to transmit the sufficient statistic is not useful.
-Beyond $H(W)$, the solution is linear. \end{IEEEproof} A rearrangement of (\ref{eqn:thm_highJ}) is
+Beyond $H(W)$, the solution is linear. \end{IEEEproof} A rearrangement of \eqref{eqn:thm_highJ} is

 This is used to draw the portion of the boundary determined by Theorem~\ref{thm:lm_regime2} with a solid line in Fig.~\ref{fig:bounds_sf}.